A Message from Shawn Connolly

-The following units comprise the Department of Facilities Logistic Support: Fleet Services, Shuttle Services, Parking Services and Facilities Information Technology.
+The following units comprise the Department of Facilities Logistic Support: Fleet Services, Shuttle Services, Parking Services, and Facilities Information Technology, which oversees Access Control.
 These units are responsible for providing and managing the infrastructure with which University Facilities and the campus may operate efficiently.

-The Department of Facilities Maintenance and Engineering is responsible for Access Control, the Facilities Customer Service Center, and the maintenance and repair trades.
+The Department of Facilities Maintenance and Engineering is responsible for the Facilities Customer Service Center and the maintenance and repair trades.
 This department manages maintenance work requests, emergency off-hours response, preventive and routine maintenance, and the maintenance and repair of the HVAC and building automation systems serving campus customers.

 The Department of Facilities Services manages the University’s Grounds & Landscaping, Housekeeping, Postal Services, and Move & Waste Management operations.
 This group is responsible for cleaning, waste removal, recycling, room set-ups, residential, administrative, and academic moving, pest management, field maintenance, snow removal and outdoor maintenance.

 The Office of Fire Safety is responsible for all aspects of life safety throughout the University.
 This includes fire and life safety inspections of campus buildings to ensure compliance with fire and safety codes, as well as reviewing plans for construction and renovation projects.
 Preventive activities include fire prevention training for University students and personnel, conducting fire and evacuation drills, testing of fire detection and protection equipment, providing educational programs, evaluating materials and establishing guidelines for fire-safe materials.